 I think that the copy I was given is an abridged version aimed at teenage readers, bought by mistake, and I intend to buy the unabridged version too if available.
 I would recommend this as an ideal gift for any youngster trying to find their feet, and I don’t say this because I think RB needs any kind of help from me, he seems to be doing okay on his own, but because I really believe this is how life should be.

-The lessons are simple, believe in yourself, value friends and family, act with honesty and integrity, make mistakes and learn form them, and never give up.
+The lessons are simple, believe in yourself, value friends and family, act with honesty and integrity, make mistakes and learn from them, and never give up.

 His Epilogue lists the following as the lessons he has learned throughout his life:-